jdelgado08/tradejolt/README.md

 - **Automated Alerts**: The system automatically triggers alerts based on real-time price data from the Alpaca API, ensuring users are notified as soon as conditions are met.
 - **WebSocket Management**: Efficient WebSocket handling to ensure real-time data streaming without unnecessary resource consumption.

-### Automated & Manual Trading
+### Automated & Manual Trade Logging
-- **Manual Trading**: Users can execute trades manually within the platform, allowing them to make real-time decisions based on current market data.
+- **Manual Trade Logging**: Users can manually log their trades within the platform.
+This feature allows traders to document trades executed on external trading platforms, ensuring they can track and review their actions based on
-- **Automated Trading**: Integration with trading algorithms that execute trades automatically based on predefined strategies, making it easier for users to implement systematic trading approaches.
+- **Automated Trade Logging**: Users can automate the logging of trades by integrating predefined criteria within the system.
+This automated process records trades executed on external platforms based on the user's predefined strategies, helping to streamline the record-keeping process without requiring manual input for every trade.

 ### Reporting & Analytics
 - **Report Generation**: Users can generate detailed reports on their trading performance, account activity, and alert history.
-Reports can be customized and exported in various formats (PDF, CSV).
 - **Trade Tracking**: Every trade executed manually or automatically is logged and tracked, allowing users to analyze their trading history and performance.
 - **Portfolio Analysis**: Users receive insights into their portfolios, helping them make informed decisions on rebalancing, risk management, and strategy adjustments.